-- 10.1 If a formal complaint is taken forward, it will be taken through one of the existing LBU regulations or procedures. - 10.2 For students, this may mean that action will be taken against the Reported Party through the Student Code of Discipline or Student Code of Conduct. - 10.3 For colleagues this may mean that formal action is taken via the Disciplinary Policy and Procedure or Grievance Procedure.
+- 10.1 If a formal complaint is taken forward, it will be taken through one of the existing LBU regulations or procedures. - 10.2 For colleagues this may mean that formal action is taken via the Disciplinary Policy and Procedure or Grievance Procedure.